Marjola89/MUR/README.md

 This code is dependent on three functions (`~/function/murq.R`, `~/function/permFL_fast.R` and `~/function/TFCE.R`) which are called within the code.

 Input parameters:
 * `X` is the design matrix.
 Number of rows = number of subjects in the study, number of columns = number of vertices in the atlas.
-Numerical varable must be normalized to 0-mean and unit-standard deviation.
+Numerical variable must be normalized to 0-mean and unit-standard deviation.
 Categorical variables must be coded using dummy coding.
 The first column should contain the intercept (all 1s).
 * `Y` is the imaging matrix.
 Number of rows = N. Number of columns = V.
 * `A` a V-dimensional vector containing the area associated with a vertex, usually its Voronoi area.
 * `NNmatrix` Nx2 matrix containing the mesh edges.
-Important: to speed up the execution please avoid repetitions like (A,B) and (B,A).
 * `mesh_Coordinates`: The matrix from the 3D model mesh of the template.
 * `phenotype`: Define the imaging phenotype e.g. `1` for S2S, `2` for Curvature.
 * `organ`: Set organ segmentation e.g. `liver`, `spleen`, `kidney_left` etc.